xiaoqing16/A-Machine-Learning-Model-to-Diagnose-Depression-using-EEG-Data/README.md

 The accuracy of the model is only 68.67%.
 One of the reason of low accuracy is the dataset is too small as it only have total 55 data where 26 depression patients and 28 healthy controls.

 ## File Details
-- Train.m is the code to train the model.
+- main.m is the code to train the model.
-- Predict.m is the code to predict new data
+- predict.m is the code to predict new data
 - SVM.mat is the data file of the trained model

 ## Credits